 CSS in React: Spoilt for Choice – Faraz Khan

 There’s no hiding the fact that CSS has issues.
-It’s an amazing tool that we use every day, but it just doesn’t scale very well.
-We’ve tried going back to inline styles, but that led to performance issues, and we can’t use pseudo selectors like :before
+It’s a fantastic tool that we use every day, but it just doesn’t scale very well.
+We’ve tried going back to inline styles, but that led to performance issues, and we can’t use pseudo-selectors like :before

 , :focus